 If You Decide to Rollover a TSP Account into an IRA

 If you decide to roll your Thrift Savings Plan assets into an IRA, then you have a few options to consider.
 The first thing you will need to do is open an IRA if you don’t already have one.
-Here is a list of what to look for when opening an IRA and some of the best brokerages to open an IRA to help you.
+Here is a list of places to help you get started.

 Which Option is Best?